sermon: Reach for the Goal

 What he means is that if sin was your master, or if you were a slave, and when you died your master who told you where to go, and what to do, would no longer have any control over you.
 This is what baptism has done for you.
 It has relieved you—taken you away—it has killed you.
 You are no longer a slave of sin.

 This does not mean that you will not have human nature.
 It does not mean that you are not going to have to fight the battles like everybody else.
 It means that sin is no longer your master.
 That is what Paul is saying here.

-Romans 6:8-10 Now if we died with Christ, we believe that we shall also live with Him, knowing that Christ, have been raised from the dead, dies no more.
+Romans 6:8-10 Now if we died with Christ, we believe that we shall also live with Him, knowing that Christ, having been raised from the dead, dies no more.
 Death no longer has dominion over Him.
-[He doesn't have to make any more atonement.]
-For the death that He died, He died to sin once for all; . . ."
+[He does not have to make any more atonement.]
+For the death that He died, He died to sin once for all; . . .